Prompting Robot Teams with Natural Language: Automata-based Reasoning and Collaboration for Robot Teams

 \section{Automata-based Reasoning and Collaboration for Robot Teams}

-To solve Problem \ref{prob:prob}, we propose a novel methodology that combines \textit{(i)} an automated dataset generation phase that queries an LLM with multi-robot tasks/problems, and compiles its logic and reasoning skills in solving them as state automata, \textit{(ii)} a supervised learning phase that distills those capabilities into an RNN that encapsulates the desired automata, and, \textit{(iii)} a reinforcement learning phase that learns decentralized control policies that solve the sub-tasks encoded in the automata.
+To solve Problem \ref{prob:prob}, we propose a novel framework that works in three steps.
+First, an automated dataset generation phase queries an LMM with multi-robot tasks/problems, and compiles a dataset of the logic and sub-tasks needed to solve them.
+Second, a supervised learning phase distills the reasoning of the LMM by training an RNN that encapsulates the desired collection of automata in the dataset.
+Third, a reinforcement learning phase learns decentralized control policies that interpret the internal state of the RNN and solve the sub-tasks encoded in that internal state.
 Fig. \ref{fig:overview} depicts a schematic of the proposed methodology, which we now elaborate in the following three subsections.